mukundgaur/bti2023/BTI summer intern.md

 ### Extracts and maps reads using python program
+The following code uses the provided multi-processing python script to extract the reads mapped to Pennellii and M82.
+Note that they will need to be sorted and indexed first, and the number of threads used for this can be changed in the samtools sort and samtools index parameters.
 ```bash
 # Prepare bam files for python code by sorting and indexing
 for i in $(cat sample.id); do